coderanger/coderanger.net/content/posts/python-ada.md

 Women in tech are routinely ignored, harassed, and abused.
 Every.
 Day.

 Friends are pushed out of public spaces by the raw hatred that we all allow to fester.
-Ladies are leaving this community at an ever increasing rate.
-This is not me pushing political correctness culture or whatever else Twitter has decided on today.
+Women are leaving this community at an increasing rate.
+This is not me pushing a culture of over sensitivity or political correctness, or whatever else it is that people think equality is.
 This is an organization that actually helps people.

 # Why am I reading this?